By: 4R Plus

 “Before I went to 100 percent no-till on my soybean acres and strip-till on my corn acres, I had an area in my field that was still conventionally tilled,” explains Adams.
 “It was a wet spring.
 As soon as my wheels dropped off of the no-till soil and into the tilled soil, they sunk quite a ways.
 That’s how tillage disrupts our soil structure, as there’s nothing there to support the weight of the equipment.”

 When Adams talks to farmers about soil structure and soil biology he stresses that improvement begins the day they quit tilling.
-“It takes three to five years from the point a farmer stops tilling before they will see a noticeable difference in soil structure and biological activity – although adding cover crops can cut that window in half,” he says.
+“It takes three to five years from the point a farmer stops tilling before they will see a noticeable difference in soil structure and biological activity – although adding cover crops can cut that window in half,” he said.
 “If you run a tillage tool through the field this fall, you reset the clock back to day one.”

 Adams is passionate about educating farmers on tillage practices and believes it causes the bulk of erosion issues on farms.
-“Any tillage destroys the soil structure and advances compaction,” he says.
+“Any tillage destroys the soil structure and advances compaction,” he said.
 “Watch a new road being built.
 One of the first things they do is disk the soil back and forth.
 The disk breaks the soil down into fine particles and that results in compaction for the base of the road.”

 This fall Adams encourages farmers to take a close look at their fields to see where the greatest erosion and compaction is occurring.
 “There are things farmers can do in their fields regardless of the topography, like no-till, strip-till and cover crops, to improve the soil and soil health.”